 The BA degree program in Computer Information Sciences offers more options than the computer science degree and is suitable for students who want to design and create systems for businesses that aren't "computer specific," such as healthcare, manufacturing, service and retail.
-This program prepares students for vocations such as programmer/ analyst, network administrator, systems analyst, software quality engineer, web developer, and information specialist.
+This program prepares students for vocations such as programmer/analyst, network administrator, systems analyst, software quality engineer, web developer, and information specialist.
 Unlike the Computer Science major, there is a limited professional core requirement and there are more options in the major itself.
+The CIS major is the option chosen by most students who want to become professional software developers.

-Core Curriculum 48 credits
+48 credits Core Curriculum